Time-of-Use Pricing (TOU) in Ontario

 Peak times across Canada

 The whole peak rate system is not the same in all Canadian provinces.
-While Ontario hydro bills are undoubtedly impacted by different periods, British Columbia doesn’t have any time-of-use guidelines, so there is no cheapest time of the day to use electricity.
+While Ontario hydro bills are undoubtedly impacted by different periods, British Columbia is planning time-of-use guidelines, so there can also be a cheapest time of the day to use electricity.

-According to BC Hydro, the province’s leading electricity provider, customers are not charged under the time-of-use rates.
+According to BC Hydro, the province’s leading electricity provider, customers could soon choose to be charged under a time-of-use mechanism.
 The main charging system in BC is the Residential Conservation Rate.
 To encourage energy conservation, the prices go up according to your use of electricity.
 Customers are charged one rate up to a certain point, and higher rates for the electricity use beyond that point.
 In other words, the more you use, the more you pay.

 In Alberta, there is a demand system, which makes rates go higher in the winter and summer between 5 a.m. and 7 p.m.
 According to Enmax, Albertans tend to use more energy between 4 p.m. and 8 p.m., which increases electricity prices in the late afternoon and makes it cheaper in the early morning.